-Since April 30, 1997, Holdings has sold unregistered securities in the amounts, at the times and for the aggregate amounts of consideration listed below.
-The securities were sold directly by Holdings and did not involve any underwriter.
-Holdings considers these securities to have been offered and sold in transactions not involving any public offering and, therefore, to be exempted from registration under Section 4(2) of the Securities Act.
-The following assumes the conversion of Class B Common Stock into Common Stock which will occur upon the consummation of the Common Stock Offering.
+On April 30, 1997, L-3 Communications issued 100 shares of its common stock to Holdings for aggregate consideration of \$125 million.
+The securities were sold directly by L-3 Communications and did not involve any underwriter.
+L-3 Communications considers these securities to have been offered and sold in a transaction not involving any public offering and, therefore, to be exempted from registration under Section 4(2) of the Securities Act.